Z-100/MyHome/README.md

 ### The design
 The design of both the Front- and Backend were pretty simple.
+The RESTapi is designed to be extended easily and was planned by creating a [Use-Case Diagram](https://github.com/Z-100/MyHome/tree/main/Diagrams/usecase).
+The best fitting description for the designing process would be the following: "Klein, aber fein"!

 ### The planning
 Technically, the planning already has began, before M226b even started!
 The idea of a home management app also isn't anything new, so we had to have some really good ideas and create some really nice features if we wanted to even stand a chance to compete on the market. <br />